MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-network-content.md

 - Use Kubernetes `NetworkPolicies` to restrict egress traffic from the pods.
 - Use a service mesh to handle additional policies.
 For example, if you only allow TLS-encrypted traffic between pods, the service mesh proxy can handle the TLS verification.
 That example is demonstrated in this implementation.
 Envoy is deployed as the proxy.
 - Prevent addition of public IP addresses to the networks within the CDE unless by subnets explicitly authorized, such as the Firewall subnets.
-- Use a HTTP Proxy in addition to Firewall to limit outbound (egress) traffic from the AKS cluster to the Internet.
+- Use an HTTP proxy, in addition to Azure Firewall, to limit outbound (egress) traffic from the AKS cluster to the internet.

 > [!NOTE]
 >